Ute people: Contact with the Spanish

-Warrior culture
+Horse culture

 After the Utes acquired horses, they started to raid other Native American tribes.
 While their close relatives, the Comanches, moved out from the mountains and became Plains Indians as did others including the Cheyenne, Arapaho, Kiowa, and Plains Apache, the Utes remained close to their ancestral homeland.
 The south and eastern Utes also raided Native Americans in New Mexico, Southern Paiutes and Western Shoshones, capturing women and children and selling them as slaves in exchange for Spanish goods.
 They fought with Plains Indians, including the Comanche, who had previously been allies.
 The name "Comanche" is from the Ute word for them, kɨmantsi, meaning enemy.
 The Pawnee, Osage and Navajo also became enemies of the Plains Indians by about 1840.
 Some Ute bands fought against the Spanish and Pueblos with the Jicarilla Apache and the Comanche.
 The Ute were sometimes friendly but sometimes hostile to the Navajo.